Punch Line (video game): Story

 Yuta alters history to prevent Tomoda from killing Ito's classmates.
 From Tomoda he learns that the Qmay Group's goal is to create a new perfect world where "Ws", people with the ability to "uberfy" eternally, are the only people left.
 For this, they need Muhi's regenerative abilities.
 Muhi had been the result of Qmay experimentation, but Rabura's brother, Rando, who had once been a member of Qmay, betrayed them, and gave the bear to Rabura's cousin, Ito.
-Yuta and Mikatan learn that they are Pine and Chiyoko, respectively, and that Teraoka Ryuuto, a member of the Qmay Group, is Guriko.
-Guriko had been disguising himself as Gliese, Rabura's boyfriend, and posing as a US government personal.
-She has been taking control of Qmay from the inside, partly out of revenge, and partly because she has since taken Qmay's teachings to heart.
-Unlike Pine and Chiyoko, Guriko had been recaptured after her escape, and endured years of isolated pain and suffering as Uber Labs' only test subject.
+Yuta and Mikatan learn that they are Pine and Chiyoko, respectively, and that their female friend, Guriko, is a member of Qmay.
+Guriko--who now go by a male identity called Teraoka Ryuuto--has been disguising themselves as Gliese, Rabura's boyfriend, and posing as a US government personal.
+Teraoka has been taking control of Qmay from the inside, partly out of revenge by trying to undermine Qmay's plans, and partly because they have taken Qmay's teachings to heart.
+Unlike Pine and Chiyoko, they had been recaptured after their escape, and endured years of isolated pain and suffering as Uber Labs' only test subject.
+Teraoka's desires are to form a world where only themselves, Yuta, and Mikatan are alive, and desires to kill everyone else on earth as revenge for what they have gone through.

 It is revealed that the official word was right and VR-1 was never going to hit Earth.
-However, by manipulating the superhuman hacking skills of Meika, Guriko and her followers have hacked into the servers of the Air Force Space Command and are going to utilise the explosions of nuclear missiles in space to send VR-1 on course to hit Earth.
+However, by manipulating the superhuman hacking skills of Meika, Teraoka and their followers have hacked into the servers of the Air Force Space Command and are going to utilise the explosions of nuclear missiles in space to send VR-1 on course to hit Earth.

 By December 31, all the Korai House residents have become aware of most of the events that have occurred.
 They form the fated team "Justice Punch", and launch "Operation Peacemaker".
 Meika attempts to hack into government servers worldwide to launch ICBMs and SLBMs at VR-1 at just the right time, in an attempt to obliterate it before its impact.
 Meanwhile, everyone else holds off the onslaught of the authorities and the Qmay Group who are attempting to stop her.
-Although they succeed at obliterating VR-1, Chiyoko uberfies and begins to die; her years of uberfying while fighting crime as Strange Juice has strained her body to its limits.
-To save Chiyoko, Guriko and Pine willingly swap their spirits back to their original bodies, causing Guriko to die as "Mikatan".
+Although they succeed at obliterating VR-1, Mikatan uberfies and begins to die; her years of uberfying while fighting crime as Strange Juice has strained her body to its limits.
+To save Mikatan, Yuta and Teraoka willingly swap their spirits back to their original bodies, thus causing Teraoka to die as "Mikatan" back in their original Guriko form.